 If you're over 60, you may use alcohol in much the way you did when you were younger.
 You may have a glass of wine at a meal, a beer or two at a ball game, or a gin and tonic at a party with friends.
 And if your doctor says it's fine for you to drink, there's probably nothing wrong with it.

 But if you've found yourself feeling tense and irritable when you're not drinking, you may have a problem.
-According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), an estimated 80,000 of this country's nearly 8 million alcoholics are seniors.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), an estimated 80,000 of this country's nearly 8 million people with alcoholism are seniors -- and alcohol abuse among older Americans is on the rise.
 It's a problem that's often hidden.
 Problem drinking often goes undiagnosed for the simple reason that people tend to live less public lives as they grow older.
 Furthermore, doctors may not link symptoms that are also common signs of aging -- falls, loss of appetite, failing memory, sleep problems, or depression -- to alcohol abuse.

 How can I recognize the signs of alcohol abuse?